 In 2015, the Controller’s Office made significant changes to the City Survey methodology to ensure that the survey reached a representative sample of San Francisco residents.
 In previous years the City Survey had been administered primarily by mail, while the 2015 survey was administered primarily by phone.
 Due to these changes, differences in survey results between 2015 and previous years should be interpreted with caution.
 Additionally, in 2015 resident zip code was not requested, so there are missing data for that year for 94102.

 Between survey years 2011 and 2013, the proportion of residents visiting city parks on average, at least once per week increased by about 29% citywide and 45% in the zip code 94102.
 Visiting rates were about 4-6 percentage points higher citywide.
-In 2015, after the survey methodology changed, the proportion of residents visiting a city park continued to increase, to a high of 46% citywide and then decreasing to 42% in 2017.
-In 2017, the percent of residents visiting parks weekly in 94102 was 29% - remaining relatively unchanged from 2013.
+In 2015, after the survey methodology changed, the proportion of residents visiting a city park continued to increase, to a high of 46% citywide and in 2019, we see the proportion is similar at 25%.
+In 2019, the percent of residents visiting parks weekly in 94102 was 45% - increasing by 15 percentage points from 2013.

 [i] National Center for Environmental Health.
 “Parks and Trails Health Impact Assessment Toolkit.”
 Center for Disease Control and Prevention, June 2, 2016. http://www.cdc.gov/healthyplaces/parks_trails/#health.